MIND-NYSPI/xnat-cs-tutorial/tutorial.md

 ## Setting Up a First Command

 XNAT requires information about what command-line instruction to send to the Docker container, what inputs that process expects, and how to process any outputs, if outputs are expected.
 We give this information to XNAT in a JSON object called the command.
 We'll start with the "Hello, World" of commands, adapted from the [official documentation](https://wiki.xnat.org/display/CS/Command).
+This command allows us to launch a container that will print "Hello world" (or anything else) to standard out.

 Navigate to Administer -> Plugin Settings -> Images and Commands.
 Press the button `Add New Command` next to the listing for the brainlife/fsl image.
 Copy and paste the following JSON object into the box that pops up (you can paste over the braces that are there by default), and click `Save Command`.